Les Josephson

 Lester Andrew Josephson (July 29, 1942 – January 1, 2020) was an American professional football player who was a running back for the Los Angeles Rams of the National Football League (NFL).
-He played college football for the Augustana Vikings football in South Dakota.
+He played college football for the Augustana Vikings in South Dakota.

-Early years
+Early life

 Josephson's football career had its start in his high school days in Minneota, Minnesota, where he played 8-man football.
 He did not play 11-man ball until he enrolled at Augustana University in Sioux Falls, South Dakota.

 He was a two-way player at running back and linebacker, receiving Williamson Midbracket All-America honors as a senior.
 He finished his college career with 1,422 rushing yards and a school record 5.2 yards per carry.

 Josephson also practiced track, setting the South Dakota collegiate record in the high jump (6 feet, 5 inches), winning high jump title at the North Central Conference meet and the Howard Wood Dakota Relays in 1963.

 In 1980, he was inducted into the Augustana Athletics Hall of Fame.
 In 1989, he was inducted into the Dakota Relays Hall of Fame.